MiraldiLab/quant-maxATAC/README.md

 * TF specific thresholding files
 * Bash scripts for preparing data

 The easiest option is to use the command `maxatac data` to download the data to the required directory.
-The `maxatac data` function will download the maxATAC_data repo and reference data into your `~/opt/` directory under `~/opt/maxatac`.
+The `maxatac data` function will download the quant-maxATAC_data repo and reference data into your `~/opt/` directory under `~/opt/maxatac`.
 Only the hg38 reference genome has been extensively tested.

 #### Using custom reference data

-The directory `~/opt/maxatac/data` is the default location where maxATAC will look for the maxATAC models, hg38 reference annotations, etc.
+The directory `~/opt/maxatac/data` is the default location where quant-maxATAC will look for the quant-maxATAC models, hg38 reference annotations, etc.

 If you want to use your own references (e.g., hg19) or models, set the appropriate flags for each file with the path to your custom files.
 You can also adjust the relative paths in `constants.py` to be the default values for all functions.

 ___

-## maxATAC Quick Start Overview
+## Quick Start Overview

 ![maxATAC Quick Start Overview](./docs/figs/quickstart.svg)